vpasq/HotBeverageMachine/README.md

 ![Readme image](readme.png)

 # HotBeverageMachine ([UML Diagram](https://github.com/vpasq/HotBeverageMachine/blob/master/UML_HotBeverageMachine.pdf))
-In the first version of HotBeverageMachine I used the Strategy Design Pattern, and since then I have decided to restructure it with the following:
+In the first version of HotBeverageMachine I used the Strategy Design Pattern and since then I have decided to restructure it with the following refactoring:
 - Replace Constructors With Creation Methods
 - Replace State-Altering Conditionals with State
 - Collapse Hierarchy